Oracle XML DB provides Oracle Database with native XML support by encompassing both the SQL and XML data models in an interoperable way.

 Oracle Database SQL Language Reference for information about Oracle support for the SQL/XML standard

-Chapter 23, "Using XLink and XInclude with Oracle XML DB" for more information about XLink and XPointer support
+How To Use XLink and XInclude with Oracle XML DB for more information about XLink and XPointer support

-Chapter 28, "Accessing the Repository Using Protocols" for more information about protocol support
+Repository Access Using Protocols for more information about protocol support

-Chapter 32, "Writing Oracle XML DB Applications in Java" for information about using the Java servlet
+How to Write Oracle XML DB Applications in Java for information about using the Java servlet

-Besides your regular channels of support through your customer representative or consultant, technical support for Oracle Database XML-enabled technologies is available free through the Discussion Forums section of Oracle Technology Network (OTN):
+Besides the regular channels of support through your customer representative or consultant, technical support for Oracle Database XML-enabled technologies is available free through the discussion forums Oracle Technology Network (OTN).

 Comprehensive XML classes on how to use Oracle XML DB are also available.
 See the Oracle University link on OTN.

-Some detailed Oracle XML DB case studies are available on OTN and include the following:
+Detailed Oracle XML DB case studies available on OTN include the following:

 Oracle XML DB Downloadable Demonstration.
 This detailed demonstration illustrates how to use many Oracle XML DB features.
-Parts of this demonstration are also included in Chapter 3, "Using Oracle XML DB".
+Parts of this demonstration are also included in Overview of How To Use Oracle XML DB.

 SAX Loader Application.
 This demonstrates an efficient way to break up large files containing multiple XML documents outside the database and insert them into the database as a set of separate documents.
 This is provided as a standalone and a Web-based application.